RocketCommunicationsInc/astro-www/src/pages/components/date-picker.md

 ---

- The date picker is implemented by using an input field, which includes a text field and a calendar icon that triggers a pop-up calendar.
+ The Date Picker is implemented by using an input field, which includes a text field and a calendar icon that triggers a pop-up calendar.

 ## Rules of Thumb